Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/upload.md

 Where "email" is your registered email address in the system, and "token" is the token for accessing the learnware API, which can be generated in the web interface under "Personal Information - Client Token."

-Next, you need to prepare semantic specifications, taking the example of a "Table Data" for a "Classification Task":
+Next, you need to prepare semantic specifications, here is an example of a "Table Data" for a "Classification Task":

 ```python
 # Prepare input description when data_type="Table"